lnenad/Requestor/README.md

 <!-- GETTING STARTED -->

+## Features

+The project is an attempt to create a lightweight API testing tool to counter the approach that current offering of costly, heavyweight tools.
+No subscriptions are planned, no cloud features.
+Simplicity is a priority and avoiding unnecessary feature bloat.

+### Goals

+- To be _lightweight_.
+This means startup time of the program is low, memory usage is low, processor usage is low.
+- To stay _simple to use_.
+The happiest flow of opening the program, inputting the url, send the request should be as straightforward as possible.
+- Stay _subscription free, local and open source_.

+### Non-goals

+- _Feature bloat_.
+Current offerings are very complex, for a small percentage of users this makes sense, this is not the goal for Requestor.
+- _Cloud sync_.
+Having some sort of instant sync across multiple machines seems unnecessary for a huge percentage of people using API testing tools.

 ## Getting Started

 To get a local copy up and running follow these simple example steps.